 INTERVIEW: Chris Mills – Harm’s Way

-Coming off the back of a signing to one of the biggest metal labels on the planet (Metal Blade for those of you wondering), hardcore bruisers HARM’S WAY are shortly about to release their most recent offering Posthuman to the baying masses.
-Focusing on far more philosophical and hyper analytical views of the current state of the human race, the album’s themes are a far cry from where the band originally started.
-We caught up with drummer Chris Mills to get the low down on not only this strange musical progression, but also the real meaning of their new record as well as how outside influences have effected the band from day one.
+Coming off the back of a signing to one of the biggest metal labels on the planet (Metal Blade for those wondering), hardcore bruisers HARM’S WAY are about to release their latest offering, Posthuman, to eagerly awaiting fans.
+With a focus on philosophical and hyper-analytical views of the current state of humanity, the album’s themes mark a striking evolution from where the band originally started.
+Much like how a casino utan spelpaus offers an alternative experience by removing typical restrictions for players, HARM’S WAY’s shift in musical direction aims to break free from conventional hardcore boundaries, pushing listeners into deeper and sometimes unsettling territory.
+We caught up with drummer Chris Mills to get the lowdown on not only this musical progression but also the true meaning behind their new record and the myriad of outside influences that have shaped the band from day one.

 What is Posthuman?